Principality of Sedan: History

 The history of Sedan begins in 1424, when Eberhard II von der Mark (1364–1440) (son of Eberhard I von der Mark and grandson of Engelbert II of the Mark, ruler of the County of Mark) began construction of the Château de Sedan in the vicinity of the Benedictine Abbey of Mouzon.
 Erard II von der Mark was the first ruler to style himself Lord of Sedan (Fr.: seigneur de Sedan).
 In the following years, the town of Sedan grew up in the area between the Château de Sedan and the Meuse.

 In the wake of the Protestant Reformation, Henri-Robert de la Marck and his wife Françoise de Bourbon-Vendôme were attracted to the Huguenot movement.
 In 1560, they declared Sedan's independence from the Kingdom of France.
 Particularly in the wake of the 1562 Massacre of Vassy, Sedan became one of the leading refuges for French speaking Protestants.
 The Academy of Sedan, founded in 1579, became one of the chief Huguenot academies.

 With the death of Guillaume Robert de la Marck in 1588, the principality passed to his daughter, Charlotte de La Marck.
 In 1591, she married Henri de La Tour d'Auvergne, who thereupon assumed her titles, becoming Prince of Sedan and Duke of Bouillon.
 As such, the principality passed from the House of La Marck to the House of La Tour d'Auvergne.
 Charlotte died childless in 1594, and the principality was ultimately inherited by Henri de La Tour d'Auvergne's son by his second marriage.
+In 1593 and 1595, Henri unsuccessfully participated in the Luxembourg campaigns with Philip of Nassau of the Dutch Republic against Spanish-held Luxembourg.
+He only temporarily occupied several border fortresses, namely Yvoix (present-day Carignan), La Ferté-sur-Chiers, and Chauvency-le-Château.